Glossary

 See also: Occurrence, ELT

-Discussed in: The Scenario Worldview
+Discussed in: The Trial Worldview

 Exhaustion Probability